RoyceTheBiker/STFjord/README.md

 ## The Payload

-Everyone that uses this project will need to edit, or completely replace the **payload.sh** script.
+Everyone who uses this project will need to edit, or completely replace the **payload.sh** script.

+Replace the entire **payload.sh** to use this project as a template to build a different project in DigitalOcean using Terraform.

+### Payload Variables

+#### MX_DOMAIN

+The minimum change required would be to **MX_DOMAIN** to match your MX domain registration.

-It has been configured to install a mail server for **mWorks.tech**.
+The payload has been configured to install a mail server for **mWorks.tech**.
 This domain belongs to SiliconTao.com, and the MX record is controlled by SiliconTao.com DNS.
-Not changing these values will cause your mail server to not workreplace the **payload.sh** script.
-It has been configured to install a mail server for **mWorks.tech**.
-This domain belongs to SiliconTao.com, and the MX record is controlled by SiliconTao.com DNS.
 Not changing these values will cause your mail server to not work.
-The minimum change required would be to **MX_DOMAIN** to match your MX domain registration.

-Replace the entire **payload.sh** to use this project as a template to build a different project in DigitalOcean using Terraform.
+#### ENVIRONMENT

+In [Part 3 of the Rocky Linux Webmail](https://www.youtube.com/watch?v=iVKNTxWYQcU) videos, user accounts were set up using only **password** as the password.
+In the payload, a new variable was added for ENVIRONMENT.
+If ENVIRONMENT is set to "PROD", as it is in **payload.sh**, random passwords are generated for the user accounts.
+This password is not saved or logged anywhere.
+The administrator must SSH into the mail server in PROD and change the user's password.
+Changing the ENVIRONMENT value to DEV will cause it to use **password** as the password, and that is not recommended in a production environment.

 The major steps in the **payload.sh** are: